pantheon-systems/documentation/source/_docs/organizations.md

 Upload a logo (85 x 85 px).
 Enterprise and EDU+ Administrators can add payment and terms of service information.

 ## Features
 All Partner Agencies and EDU organizations have Multidev, Change Management, and Custom Upstreams.
 Not all account levels qualify for custom Vanity domains, email domains, or Single Sign-On (SSO).
-To find out how to add features to your organization, [contact us](/url){.external}.
+[Contact us](https://pantheon.io/contact-us){.external} to find out how to add features to your organization.

 ### Multidev for All Sites
 All sites associated with any organization will have [Multidev](/docs/multidev) enabled with up to 10 active environments to use.
 All organization members have access to these environments; team members of a site who are not members of the supporting organization will not have access to Multidev environments.